Pathos14489/horni-client/README.md

 # Prerequisites

-Is project uses Noli's [Horni API](https://gitlab.com/nolialsea/horni-api) to generate the AI results
+This project connects to instances of Noli's [Horni API](https://gitlab.com/nolialsea/horni-api) to generate the AI results.

-You have to install and run it in order for simple prompt to work
+You have to connect to a running instance of the server for it to work.

-# Install & Run (requires AI API to run too)

-`npm i` installs requirements